-This course offers an introduction to yoga practice for those new to yoga and those who have some previous experience.
+This course offers an introduction to Yoga practice for those who have done little yoga before or those who have more previous experience.
 Yoga increases body and breath awareness; it improves posture, stamina and flexibility, enhances our quality of breathing and teaches relaxation techniques which help reduce stress in our daily life.
-Attending a weekly yoga class will improve your general health and well being.
+Attending a weekly Yoga class will improve your general health and well being.
 Arrive feeling tired and achy, leave refreshed, relaxed and energised.

-This is a live online course.
-If you prefer to join the in-person version of this course, please enrol on FGD15C.
+This is an in-person course.
+If you prefer to take the online version of this course, please enrol onto FGD84O.

 What will we cover?

-- Standing, sitting and lying down postures, including forward and back bends
+- Standing, sitting and lying down postures, including forward and back bends, twists

 - Inverted (upside-down) postures (optional)